-- evaluating the methodology used for the acquisition, including fair value accounting adjustments to the tangible assets and liabilities acquired, against accounting standards requirements. - working with our valuation specialists to assess and challenge key assumptions used in the PPA to identify and value separate assets by: - assessing the objectivity, competence and experience of the Group's independent valuation expert; - comparing inputs used by the Group's independent valuation expert with the Group's strategic plans and approved business forecasts; - evaluating the Group's significant judgemental assumptions such as identification of separate identifiable intangible assets and the approach and methodology for valuing the intangible assets. - assessing the adequacy of the Group's disclosures of quantitative and qualitative considerations in relation to the business acquisition based on our understanding of the acquisition and the requirements of accounting standards.
+The key audit matter How the matter was addressed in our audit The Group completed the acquisition of LeasePlan Australia Limited and LeasePlan New Zealand Limited for a total consideration of \$626 million.
+Accounting for the purchase is a Key Audit Matter due to the: size of the acquisition and therefore the impact on the Financial Report; and the high level of judgement and complexity relating to the valuation and purchase price allocation (PPA).
+The Group engaged an independent valuation expert to advise on the identification and measurement of acquired assets and liabilities, in particular determining the allocation of purchase consideration to goodwill and separately identifiable intangible assets.
+Our procedures included: evaluating the methodology used for the acquisition, including fair value accounting adjustments to the tangible assets and liabilities acquired, against accounting standards requirements. working with our valuation specialists to assess and challenge key assumptions used in the PPA to identify and value separate assets by: assessing the objectivity, competence and experience of the Group's independent valuation expert; comparing inputs used by the Group's strategic plans and approved business forecasts; and evaluating the Group's significant judgemental assumptions such as identification of separate identifiable intangible assets and the approach and methodology for valuing the intangible assets.
+These conditions and associated complexity in accounting for the acquisition and disclosures required by accounting standards required significant audit effort and involvement of senior team members. assessing the adequacy of the Group's disclosures of quantitative and qualitative considerations in relation to the business acquisition based on our understanding of the acquisition and the requirements of accounting standards.